 - Believe in yourself

-As you can see being envious of others successful life or what you believe is successful is all in your head.
+As you can see being envious of other’s successful life or what you believe is successful is your mindset.

-It’s up to you to make your world the happiest and the best place it can be and no one else will do that for you.
+It’s up to you to make your world the happiest as no one else will do that for you.

 Perhaps one day you might find people are envious of something you have that they don’t.